 A medical withdrawal is intended for use only in situations in which a student is medically or psychologically incapacitated such that he/she cannot continue as a college student.
-All medical withdrawals must be substantiated by a letter from a doctor and subsequently approved by the dean of student development.
-Return in a subsequent semester requires the approval of the dean of student development as well.
+All medical withdrawal requests must be substantiated by a letter from a doctor or other qualified health professional and subsequently approved by the Dean of Student Development.
+Return in a subsequent semester requires the approval of the Dean of Student Development as well.